JoAnn Fowler was a late starter in the Makeup Industry. She’s been making up for lost time ever since.

 “People needed it!” insists JoAnn.
 “When people put it on for the first time they say it smells incredible because it’s all preserved with essential oils.
 The second thing they say is that it feels like they’re not wearing anything.
 That’s because there’s no silicone or dimethicone in it, so your skin breathes the whole time.
 When we do makeovers people buy it immediately.

-It’s only natural that Sappho Organics is one of the key lines carried at Blanche Macdonald and Vancouver’s incredible new Beauty Boutique, CurliQue.
+It’s only natural that Sappho New Paradigm is one of the key lines carried at Blanche Macdonald and Vancouver’s incredible Beauty Boutique, CurliQue.

 JoAnn is only doing selected day calls for TV and film these days.
 She’s mostly busy managing the fast-expanding Sappho Empire.
 She understands that the Makeup Business is hard work, whether it’s 20-hour days on set, countless hours refining organic makeup or the challenges of launching her line internationally.
 That suits her fine.